-A. The Department anticipates beginning assessments of compliance for the 2nd Quarter 2022 the week of July 10, 2023.
+A. The Department anticipates beginning assessments of compliance for the 2nd Quarter 2022 in July 2023.
 We will engage in compliance activities for subsequent quarters thereafter.
 The compliance notices disseminated at that point will include information regarding which specific period is covered.